pantuts/asskick/README.md

 asskick
 =======

-Search torrents from Kickass torrents.
+Search and download torrents from Kickass torrents.